cryptopunksnotdead/punks.research/categories/README.md

 the category "ontology" got copied and copied and copied and really never reworked.

-Let's start today (a working group - or is it again just my humble self on my own) with an universal (common / shared ) attribute category "ontology" for all punk pixel characters / heads, shall we?
+Let's start today (a working group - or is it my humble self on my own again) with an universal (common / shared ) attribute category "ontology" for all punk pixel characters / heads, shall we?